jckuri/golden_robot/README.md

 **Midground layer**

-The midground layer contains all the blocks, coins, the crate, and the initial position of silver robot.
+The midground layer contains all the blocks, coins, the crate, and the initial position of golden robot.
 It has the structure of the video game.

 <img src="images/tilemap.png"/>